Sony PS4 Rival to the Oculus Rift in Development

 The Sony Virtual Reality Announcement

 Sony announced a peripheral for the PS4 that is in development for the future.
-It is a head mounted display.
-The display boasts a 750 inch display as if viewed from 20 meters away and all from wearing the peripheral.
-The head mounted peripheral also includes surround sound.
-Sony states that this device will connect to most PCs, mobile platforms and even consoles so it is not only restricted for a PS4.
+It is a head-mounted display.
+The display boasts a 750-inch display as if viewed from 20 meters away and all from wearing the peripheral.
+The head-mounted peripheral also includes surround sound.
+Sony states that this device will connect to most PCs, mobile platforms, and even consoles so it is not only restricted to a PS4.
 It is also stated that Sony was supposed to show this product off at Gamescon, but due to last minute problems, they have delayed this showcase until the Tokyo game show.
 The device is set for the price of just over $2,000 USD.

 Sony Getting into Virtual Reality?

 Not only did Sony announce this headset for the future, but according to CVG, Sony also commented they are in fact working on a virtual reality project for the PS4.
 This virtual headset for the PS4 is scheduled for release next year.
-One game reveal that will use the VR headset Sony is developing is the game Drive Club which will include a cockpit view.
+One game reveal that will use Sony’s VR headset is the game Drive Club which will include a cockpit view.